Patagonia, Argentina

 February 19th - 25th [2025] El Bolson

 Patagonia is an extreme and wildly diverse corner of the planet in South America's lower third encompassing mountains, lakes, deserts, rainforests, glaciers and fjords with an equally diverse measure of climate and weather phenomenon.
-Technically, Patagonia covers regions of Argentina and Chile.
-While not completely clear, the name has roots in language used to describe the extra large footprints associated with natives who occupied the area for centuries.
-This region is raw beauty at it's finest offering a wide range of experiences depending on your interest, time and ability to endure the elements.
+Technically, Patagonia covers the lands of Argentina and Chile.
+While not completely clear, the name has roots in language used to describe the extra large footprints associated with the native people who occupied the region for centuries.
+Patagonia represents naked beauty at it's finest offering a wide range of experiences depending on your interest, time and ability to endure the elements.

-By months end I had become intoxicated with natural elements of Patagonia and decided to head further south for another extended stay in the region's largest city, Carlos de Bariloche.
-Like San Martin, Bariloche is nestled along the shores off Lake Nahuel Huapilinear and built over a series of rolling hills that ultimately lead to Lake Gutierrez on the back side of its valley.
-From the cities core, you find residential areas, resorts, restaurants and associated businesses spread along the many miles of lakeshore.
-I secured a classic log cabin a couple miles from town and half mile up the slope to spend a month exploring the shoreline and surrounding forests while making an annual weekend trek to the city center and back.
+By months end I had become intoxicated with the natural elements of Patagonia and decided to head further south for an extended stay in the region's largest city, Carlos de Bariloche.
+Like San Martin, Bariloche is nestled along the shores of a Lake (Nahuel Huapili) near a series of rolling hills that lead to smaller lake (Gutierrez) on the back side of its valley.
+Outside the city center you`ll find residential areas, resorts, restaurants and associated businesses along the many miles of its lakeshore.
+I rented a log cabin about two miles from town and spent a month exploring the shoreline and surrounding forests while making an annual trek to the city`s center each weekend.

 Patagonia is special place.
 This is where you come to purge your soul of the stress collected and stored while participating in the mechanized construct of first world societies.
-Its a place where you very feel very small, but possibly more alive than any other period of your life.
+Its a place where you very feel very small, but never more alive.
 The power of nature, indeed!